Revant-Annam/RISC-V_vsd_AR_week1/Day1/day1_readme.md

 The `.lib` file contains multiple versions of the same logic gate (e.g., a fast AND gate and a slow AND gate) to help the synthesis tool meet timing constraints.
 This is crucial for fixing timing violations found during setup and hold analysis:

 - **Setup Analysis**: Checks if data is stable before the clock edge arrives at a flip-flop.
-A setup violation occurs if the data path is too slow
+A setup violation occurs if the data path has higher delay
 - **Hold Analysis**: Checks if data remains stable after the clock edge has passed.
 A hold violation occurs if the data path is too fast and the new data arrives before the old data has been properly captured

 #### Which cells are used?